Fraud Defence Solicitors

 If you or your business are under investigation, or you have been arrested, invited for a voluntary interview, charged or face proceedings for any allegations relating to fraud against a bank or other financial institution, the specialist team at JMW can provide expert advice, assistance and representation.

-We are able to provide advice, assistance and representation at any stage in defending you or your business in relation to an investigation or proceedings relating to a fraudulent investment scheme.
-Such schemes make lavish promises to investors, assuring them that they will make a lot of money very quickly, but in most cases, investors are repaid with their own case or money invested by others in good faith.
+We are able to provide advice, assistance and representation at any stage in defending you or your business during an investigation or proceedings relating to a fraudulent investment scheme.
+Such schemes make lavish promises to investors, assuring them that they will make a lot of money very quickly, but in most cases, investors are repaid with their own investment or money invested by others in good faith.

 Typical schemes might include Ponzi or pyramid investments, land banking schemes and high-yield schemes.
 If facing allegations of involvement in such schemes, we can help by: